Political positions of Vladimir Zhirinovsky: Israel

 Zhirinovsky and the LDPR were initially anti-Zionist and frequently espoused antisemitic conspiracy theories about "Zionist plots".
 LDPR has actively courted antisemitic voters.
 He denied allegations that he was a member of Shalom, a branch of the Anti-Zionist Committee of the Soviet Public.

 Zhirinovsky visited Israel for the first time in 2003.
 An LDPR affiliate party was also established that year in Israel to represent Israelis of Russian descent.
 In 2004, Zhirinovsky called for a "common front" between Russia and Israel against Islamic extremism.

 During a trip to Israel in 2006, Zhirinovsky declared his support for closer ties with Israel and stated that "Russia will never allow any kind of violence against Israel".

 Japan

 In the early 1990s, Zhirinovsky issued threats to nuke Japan.
 He was reported to have, in the early 1990s, remarked, "I would bomb the Japanese.
 I would sail our large navy around their small island, and if they so much as cheeped, I would nuke them."

 In late 1993, he stated that he would nuke Japan if they ever interfered in Russian affairs.

 Zhirinovsky once proposed selling Russia's claim to the disputed Kuril Islands to Japan for 50 billion USD.

+North Korea

+Zhirinovsky visited North Korea at October 1994 with a LDPR delegation.
+He meet at the Pyongyang International Airport with Hwang Jang-yop.

+In April 2017, Zhirinovsky went to the North Korean Embassy in Russia to express his solidarity with the leadership of North Korea against the US.